 Adaptive modulation systems can dynamically (on the basis of RSL and other built-in quality parameters) smoothly switch between different modulation formats, increasing/decreasing the payload capacity accordingly.
 At the same time they can manage the TX power output, reducing it for the higher complexity formats that require higher linearity.
 Therefore, adaptive modulation systems have also a built-in ATPC functionality.

-In principle, this technology might be combined with further bandwidth adaptive functionality described in section 5 (e.g. after reaching the simplest modulation format, the system bandwidth is reduced) for further enhancing the link availability for a very limited portion of payload (beyond the minimum modulation format).
+This technology might be combined with variable (more or less redundant) coding techniques for the same format.
+In addition. further bandwidth adaptive functionality could be, in principle, be used as described in section 5 (e.g. after reaching the simplest modulation format, the system bandwidth is reduced) for further enhancing the link availability for a very limited portion of payload (beyond the minimum modulation format).
 However; the possible use of this feature is irrelevant for the technical descriptions in this section.

+The variable capacity of the AM systems in various propagation conditions implies that part of the maximum payload is gradually lost.
+This also requires that mechanism for defining different priority steps to portion of the payloads should be provided and the AM system should be able to detect it in order to gradually eliminate lower priority parts.

 Link availability